sproof/docs/docs/examples.rst

 Publish and register a local Pdf File
 =====================

-Create a profile and register a document
+Upload a Pdf to IPFS and secure it with the blockchain

 .. code-block:: javascript